OWASP/Top10/2021/docs/A10_2021-Server-Side_Request_Forgery_(SSRF).md

 elapsed time to connect or reject SSRF payload connections.

-**Scenario #2:** Sensitive data exposure – Attackers can access local files such as or internal services to gain sensitive information such as `file:///etc/passwd</span>` and `http://localhost:28017/`.
+**Scenario #2:** Sensitive data exposure – Attackers can access local files or internal services to gain sensitive information such as `file:///etc/passwd</span>` and `http://localhost:28017/`.

 **Scenario #3:** Access metadata storage of cloud services – Most cloud